Click here for a high resolution version of the route map.

 Ignore the wide lake-like area near Galpton to the left and aim straight between the many moored boats off Dittisham towards Greenway Quay.
 Where the river narrows again cut across to the right hand side and stay right all the way to Dartmouth.
 Be careful not to bear right down Old Mill Creek, which comes just after Noss Marina, (which is on the left).
 Aiming for the next marina in the distance on the right side of the river will keep you on course and the Higher Ferry is an indication of being very close to the finish.

 Competitors must keep to the right of the river to avoid other river traffic and look out for the Starboard flags on the pontoon after the higher ferry.
-Finish line is between the pontoon and the fuel barge in the centre of the river.
-Pass to the RIGHT of the fuel barge or results will not be scored.
-Paddlers should continue through until hearing the finishing horn (one hoot per competitor).
+Finish line is between the Salcombe Gin Rib in the centre of the river and the pontoon with the Results Team on.
+Pass to the RIGHT of the rib as near to the pontoon as possible so the Results Team can see your number or results will not be scored.
+Paddlers should continue through until they hear confirmation from the Results Team that they have finished.

 On completing the course, paddlers must vacate the finish line area immediately to clear the way for more competitors coming through.
 There is a slipway back upstream by the Higher Dartmouth ferry.
 It is also important to be aware the ferry will be operating non-stop through the day – and a SUP rider and board will not fare too well in a collision.
 Don’t take any chances!

 Course distance is approximately eight miles.
 Please do not rely on GPS tracker data for precise distance because this can vary +/- as much as 0.5 miles depending on how tight the rider chooses to take the corners.